Transient growth in diabatic boundary layers with fluids at supercritical pressure: Comparison between modal and non-modal growth

-In Fig.~\ref{fig:26}, a final comparison among all cases of this study at supercritical pressure is unveiled, i.e., Fig.~\ref{fig:26}(a) for a liquid-like free stream (cases T09w090, T09w085, T09w095, T09w105) and Fig.~\ref{fig:26}(b) for a gas-like free stream (cases T11w110, T11w105, T11w120, T11w095).~As a function of $Re_x$ in logarithmic scaling, non-modal growth is represented as straight line.~Non-transcritical cases exhibit $N_{opt,env.}$-factors that are essentially independent of any small wall-to-free-stream temperature variation in the proximity of the Widom line.~Regarding the transcritical cases, cooling over the Widom line in Fig.~\ref{fig:26}(b) significantly increases $N_{opt,env.}$.~For example, $N_{opt,env.,\mathrm{T11w095}}/N_{opt,env.,\mathrm{T11w110}}\approx 1.34$.~Nevertheless, this rise is much more pronounced for modal growth (see dashed lines).~When examining the $N$-factors in Fig.~\ref{fig:26} for a Falkner-Skan boundary layer with adverse (APG, Hartree parameter $\beta_H=-0.1$) and zero-pressure (ZPG) gradient according to Ref.~\cite{Levin1}, three main conclusions can be drawn.~First, it is observed that an increase in the APG (black circle ($\circ$) symbol) has a similar effect on transient growth as heating or cooling over the Widom line in a ZPG boundary layer at supercritical pressure, with transcritical wall cooling revealing a larger amplification.~Yet, in case T11w095, exponential growth with a strong inviscid instability dominates from the leading edge.~Secondly, it was predicted in Ref.~\cite{Levin1} that, as the APG increases, the required level of free-stream turbulence for bypass transition decreases.~In fact, when $\mathrm{Tu}>3$, $Re_{x,tr}$ was seen to shift to values below $10^5$.~If this scenario was also confirmed in a non-ideal boundary-layer flow at supercritical pressure, then we would assume that transient growth could be critical for transition in case T09w095, as non-modal growth in Fig.~\ref{fig:26}(a) still dominates over modal growth below $Re_{x} \approx 3 \times 10^5$.~Lastly, if the ZPG-case of Ref.~\cite{Levin1} (black square ($\square$) symbol) is considered, a difference of $N\approx 0.4$--0.5 to case T09w090 is detected.~This comparison verifies the robustness of the locally parallel assumption used in this study for non-modal optimization with respect to an adjoint-based optimization algorithm with parabolized stability equations in Ref.~\cite{Levin1}.\\
+Fig.~\ref{fig:24} presents a final comparison of all supercritical cases, with Fig.~\ref{fig:24}(a) for a liquid-like free stream (cases T09w090, T09w085, T09w095, T09w105) and Fig.~\ref{fig:24}(b) for a gas-like free stream (cases T11w110, T11w105, T11w120, T11w095).
+Non-modal growth is represented as straight line on a logarithmic scale.
+Non-transcritical cases exhibit $N_{opt,env.}$-factors that are unaffected by minor wall-to-free-stream temperature variation near the Widom line.
+For the transcritical cases, cooling over the Widom line in Fig.~\ref{fig:24}(b) significantly increases $N_{opt,env.}$, with $N_{opt,env.,\mathrm{T11w095}}/N_{opt,env.,\mathrm{T11w110}}\approx 1.34$.
+Nevertheless, this rise is even more pronounced for modal growth (see dashed lines).
+When examining the $N$-factors in Fig.~\ref{fig:24} for a Falkner-Skan boundary layer with adverse (APG, Hartree parameter $\beta_H=-0.1$) and zero pressure (ZPG) gradient as in Ref.~\cite{Levin1}, three main conclusions arise.
+First, an increase in the APG has a similar effect on transient growth as heating or cooling over the Widom line in a ZPG boundary layer at supercritical pressure, with transcritical wall cooling revealing a larger amplification.
+In case T11w095, exponential growth with a strong inviscid instability dominates from the leading edge.
+Secondly, Ref.~\cite{Levin1} predicts that with increased APG, the required level of free-stream turbulence for bypass transition decreases.
+In fact, when $\mathrm{Tu}>3$, $Re_{x,tr}$ was seen to shift to values below $10^5$.
+If confirmed for a non-ideal boundary-layer flow at supercritical pressure, transient growth could be critical for transition in case T09w095, as non-modal growth in Fig.~\ref{fig:24}(a) dominates over modal growth below $Re_{x} \approx 3 \times 10^5$.
+Lastly, comparing the ZPG case from Ref.~\cite{Levin1} with case T09w090 reveals a difference of $N\approx 0.4$--0.5, demonstrating the robustness of the locally parallel assumption used in this study for non-modal optimization against an adjoint-based optimization algorithm with parabolized stability equations.